Earn 3 College Credits During Your Winter Break

 For more information regarding your Winter Mini-semester financial aid status, please log in to TSC Online with your TSC credentials and select Self-Service Financial Aid.

 If you need further assistance, click on the link below: https://www.youtube.com/watch?v=fgXqUnxaImI&feature=youtu.be

 Email: [email protected].

-Information is subject to change without notice due to changes in federal, state and/or institutional rule and regulations.
+Information is subject to change without notice due to changes in federal, state, and/or institutional rules and regulations.